LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Update inswitchcache.core.PacketFormat as common/ (introduce methodid yet NOT affect UDP packet content)
 		* TODO: Double check remote_client of farreach (e.g., add preparefinish_client in prebenchmark of farreach)
 		* TODO: Try hotout and random workloads
-		* TODO: Encapsulate an individual class for GET/PUT/DEL/SCAN of FarreachClient (NOT need InetAddress of ip and svraddr of udprecvfrom)
+		* TODO: Encapsulate an individual class for GET/PUT/DEL/SCAN (general for each method) (NOT need InetAddress of ip and svraddr of udprecvfrom)

 - 10.5 - 10.6
 	+ Siyuan: Disaggregate C-based lib for remote_client.c and server for ALL methods